 Revenue and billing can be easily confused if you do not have an accounting background.
 The purpose of this post is to provide a high-level explanation of these terms and how they are handled using NetSuite Business Intelligence.
 The reason accounting revenue may differ from billing is because the revenue recognition principle permits businesses to recognize revenue only when an obligation is substantially completed.
 This is illustrated in the billing and revenue schedule below.
-In this example, a business signed a one year contract for $24,000 and committed to invoice the customer quarterly.
+In this example, a business signed a one-year contract for $24,000 and committed to invoicing the customer quarterly.

 When Does NetSuite Business Intelligence Differentiate Between the Billing and the Revenue?